grokplayspokemon/grokplayspokemon/README.md

 # Grok Plays Pokemon - Multi-Provider Edition

 TLDR:
- the game state only changes after an emulator button press, so, after any emulator button press (which is required to take an entire step()) we can append the updated game state after running necessary functions and update game state code. this is in effect our 'message' to the llm, along with the previous steps' messages to the llm. the llm gets the message, does its thinking and analysis (which we capture for logging purposes, and for debugging purposes, to see if there are issues with what we're providing it), and then returns back a response message, along with a tool call/tool calls. we extract any tool calls and also extract the "explanation message," a sentence each response that the llm provides to explain why it chose the tool calls it chose. this is specified in the llm's prompts. the tool calls go to the "grok's tool calls" ui and the explanation sentence goes to the "grok's thoughts" ui.
+ The game state only changes after an emulator button press, so, after any emulator button press (which is required to take an entire step()) we can append the updated game state after running necessary functions and update game state code.
+This is in effect our 'message' to the llm, along with the previous steps' messages to the llm.
+The llm gets the message, does its thinking and analysis (which we capture for logging purposes, and for debugging purposes, to see if there are issues with what we're providing it), and then returns back a response message, along with a tool call/tool calls.
+We extract any tool calls and also extract the "explanation message," a sentence each response that the llm provides to explain why it chose the tool calls it chose.
+This is specified in the llm's prompts.
+The tool calls go to the "grok's tool calls" ui and the explanation sentence goes to the "grok's thoughts" ui.

- in order to press an emulator button, grok must use a tool call. the following tool calls are available to grok:
+ In order to press an emulator button, grok must use a tool call.
+The following tool calls are available to grok:
      {
         "name": "press_buttons",
         "type": "function",